Creating Safe & Inclusive Spaces for LGBTQ+ Students: Campus Pride

 Partnering with Campus Pride to meet their organizational goals, students on this alternative break will engage in service to promote inclusion on college campuses through assisting with administrative tasks in the office, promoting Campus Pride resources and programs, and engaging in advocacy work for LGBTQ+ individuals.

 Content Warning: This Break and its education, orientation, and training may include discussions of or contact with homophobia, transphobia, and/or other prejudiced acts or attitudes against the LGBTQ+ community.

-The Relationship between William & Mary and African Americans
+The Relationship between William & Mary and African Americans: Lemon Project

-From January 18 - 20, alternative breakers will collaborate with the Lemon Project on William & Mary’s campus to learn about the history of racism and education at the College.
+From January 22-24, 2022, alternative breakers will partner with the Lemon Project in Williamsburg, VA to learn more about the history of racism and education at William & Mary.
 The Lemon Project is a dynamic attempt to rectify wrongs perpetrated against African Americans by William & Mary, both through action and inaction.
-This program contributes to and encourages education regarding the 300-year relationship between African Americans and W&M, and builds bridges between the university and the greater Williamsburg area.
-Alternative breakers will gain great insight into the university’s history and will have the opportunity to create a project under the theme of “When and Where They Enter: Four Centuries of Black Women in America,” to be presented at the Project’s 10th Annual Symposium in March of 2020.
+This program contributes to and encourages education regarding the 300-year relationship between African Americans and the College, and builds bridges between the university and the greater Williamsburg area.

 Participants will learn about specific topics and engage in service related to this year’s symposium theme (TBD).
 Participants may also visit James Monroe’s Highland to engage in conversations around plantations and reconciling their slave-holding past with the Council of Descendant Advisors.

 Housing will be provided by the Wesley Campus Ministry at William & Mary.
 There will be sofas and sleeping bags available to sleep on, and participants will be provided with a full kitchen and three bathrooms with showers.
 There will also be a place provided to store valuables.